Skip to Content

 December is usually around thirty-six for the lows and fifty-five for the highs.
 However, all the winter months have similar temperatures, and it usually gets around the mid-fifties during the day.

-July through early September is monsoon season in Sedona.
+July through early September is rainy season in Sedona.
 Typically, the heat causes clouds to build throughout the day and thunderstorms in the mid to late afternoon.
-July gets the most precipitation, but if you’re planning to visit during the monsoon season, pack an umbrella and rain jacket.
+July gets the most precipitation, but if you’re planning to visit during this time, pack an umbrella and rain jacket.

 So, When Should You Go to Sedona?